bitrise-io/devcenter/_articles/en/deploy/deploy-apps-to-applivery-from-bitrise.md

 1. Add the **Applivery iOS Deploy** or the **Applivery Android Deploy** Step to your Workflow.
    Make sure you add the Step after the after the Steps that build your app.
-Add `Applivery iOS Deploy` or `Applivery Android Deploy` step to your bitrise workflow.
-Make sure you add the step after the app build process.

 ![Applivery Workflow Step](/img/tutorials/deploy/applivery/tutorial1.png)